• Home

 Please click below to view any of the articles in our archive.

 WASHINGTON (AP) -- Donald Trump keeps peddling the notion the vote may be rigged.
-It's unclear whether he understands the potential damage of his words, or simply doesn't care....
+It's not clear if he does not understand the potential damage of his words - or he simply does not care....

 Facebook Twitter Instagram YouTube Soundcloud